-VITA is a nationwide organization regulated by the Internal Revenue Service (IRS) that offers free tax help to people who make less than $55,000 per year.
+VITA is a nationwide organization regulated by the Internal Revenue Service (IRS) that offers free tax help to people who make less than $56,844 per year.
 Since 2008, students, faculty, and alumni of the Fox School’s Department of Accounting have assisted low-income members of the Philadelphia community by filing their income-tax returns for free through Temple University’s VITA program, based on Temple’s Ambler Campus.
-In 2017, more than 60 preparers claimed nearly half a million dollars in refunds on behalf of their more than 400 clients.
+For this tax season we are operating 100% virtually.

 Your return will be prepared by IRS certified Temple students assisted by Temple faculty and alumni.
 If your return is outside of our scope as set by the IRS we are legally unable to do your tax return.
 These rules are set by the IRS to ensure the quality and accuracy of the returns we do prepare.

 - You must be a U.S. citizen or permanent resident.

 - Your annual income is less than $56,844 (if married, this refers to joint income).

 - You do not own and operate your own business

 - You do not own any rental property